 You can now find low-carb, pre-made meatballs at many grocery stores.
-They are made with pork and parmesan cheese and have only about 1 gram of carbs per meatball (no sugar).
-There are several different brands, including Stefano’s and Great Value.
+I’m a fan of Costco’s Kirkland Signature brand cooked Italian Style beef Meatballs (frozen).
+There are also several other brands available in supermarkets, including Stefano’s and Great Value.
 All you do is place them on a cookie sheet and bake for 30 minutes at 375 degrees F. Easy peasy.

 The “Noodles”: